top of page

 7. “I’m not sure if I should buy from YOU”

-This objection is often right at the end of your buyer's journey.
-They've considered most of the objections and are very aware of what they need help with but are now wondering why you.
+They've considered all their options and are very aware of what they need help with but are now wondering why you.

 bottom of page